 Utility costs in Luxembourg are also slightly more expensive than other EU countries.
 The typical monthly bill is €150–€300 for electricity, gas and water.

-TV, phone and broadband deals packages are available from the major telecommunications firms.
+Television, phone and broadband deals packages are available from the major telecommunications firms.
 Offers for all-in packages start from €28 a month and rise as high as €50 a month.

 Luxembourg prices: Transport

 Luxembourg has an excellent public transport network consisting of buses and trains.
-Because the country is small it doesn’t cost much to get around or cross the borders to one of the neighbouring countries.
+Because the country is small, it doesn’t cost much to get around or cross the borders to one of the neighbouring countries.

-Commuters can purchase day tickets for €4 or short-term tickets for €2 which are valid for 2 hours.
+Commuters can purchase day tickets for €4 or short-term tickets for €2 which are valid for two hours.
 A monthly travel pass is €40.
 You can use the same ticket on the bus or the train.

 Luxembourg prices: Groceries

 The cost of grocery shopping is higher in Luxembourg than most places.
 Check out Numbeo for the latest average prices of staple foods.

 The cost, however, does depend on where you shop.
 The Luxembourg-owned supermarkets (Cactus, Alima and Co-op) offer high-end quality but are also more expensive.

 Delhaize, Match and Auchan are more reasonably priced whilst at the discount end, Aldi and Lidl offer decent quality foods for a fraction of the cost of home-grown markets.